fafa2009/Fullstackdev/READ.md

 HI

-tHIS IS A READ.M E
+tHIS IS A READ.M
+Thisis fardil's readmeE